BenjaminShinar/Books-Resources/AWS Skill Builder/Developer Learning Plan/README.md

 A new option is **Managed Service Discovery**. this is done inside <cloud>Route 53</cloud> and provides a dns compatible addresses. this is managed by aws without running custom code.

-fargate allows us to run containers without having to worry about EC2 instances. it is usually a good idea to use fargate over EC2, unless there is a special reason not to.
+Fargate allows us to run containers without having to worry about EC2 instances. it is usually a good idea to use Fargate over EC2, unless there is a special reason not to.

 #### Demo